dannguyen/hn_dupesum/README.md

 ## Installation

 I wrote this on my Ruby 2.0 machine but it doesn't use anything outside of Ruby's stdlib.
-I had hoped to do it via bash script only but my shell skills are weak.

 Just download [hn_dupesum.rb](hn_dupesum.rb)